Alaska: Gambell in Spring

 Tour balances paid by check/bank transfer may carry a 4% discount

 To listen to a recent radio piece on birding around Nome with WINGS please follow this link.
-In the fall of 2019 Paul Lehman published a comprehensive account of the birds of Gambell through Western Field Ornithologists (WFO), and we have decided to include a digital copy of this volume when you register for the tour.
+A few years ago Paul Lehman published a comprehensive account of the birds of Gambell through Western Field Ornithologists (WFO), and we have decided to include a digital copy of this volume when you register for the tour.

 Tour Team